andrearanica/procedural-generation/README.md

     git clone https://github.com/andrearanica/procedural-generation
     ```

-2. Install the compiler: if you are using Windows you can install [MinGW32](https://github.com/brechtsanders/winlibs_mingw/releases/download/10.2.0-11.0.0-8.0.0-r7/winlibs-i686-posix-dwarf-gcc-10.2.0-llvm-11.0.0-mingw-w64-8.0.0-r7.7z) and extract it under `C:\`.
-On Linux you can use the default compiler which can be installed with the following command.
+2. Install the compiler:
+     2.1 On Windows, you can install [MinGW32](https://github.com/brechtsanders/winlibs_mingw/releases/download/10.2.0-11.0.0-8.0.0-r7/winlibs-i686-posix-dwarf-gcc-10.2.0-llvm-11.0.0-mingw-w64-8.0.0-r7.7z) and extract it under `C:\`.
+Then you have to use [MSYS](https://elearning.unimib.it/pluginfile.php/1915801/course/section/333018/MSYS-1.0.11.exe?time=1614584713647) as shell, which has all the necessary components to build the project.
+     2.2 On Linux you can use the default compiler which can be installed with the following command.
         ``` bash
         sudo apt install build-essential
         ```

-3. Libraries: on Windows you don't need to install anything manually, since libraries are stored inside the `base/` subfolder; on Linux you need to run the `install_dependencies.sh` script or manually run the following commands.
+4. Libraries: on Windows you don't need to install anything manually, since libraries are stored inside the `base/` subfolder; on Linux you need to run the `install_dependencies.sh` script or manually run the following commands.

     ``` bash
     sudo apt install mesa-utils